JordyAaldering/Big-Data/docs/assignment03.md

 ### O Romeo, Romeo, wherefore art thou Romeo?

-As I was looking for some interesting co-occurrences I thought of the legendary quote "O Romeo, Romeo, wherefore art thou Romeo?", and I decided to look up the co-occurrences of _thou_, I thought it was pretty funny that _art_ and _thou_ co-occur so often.
+As I was looking for some interesting co-occurrences I thought of the famous quote "O Romeo, Romeo, wherefore art thou Romeo?", and I decided to look up the co-occurrences of _thou_, I thought it was pretty funny that _art_ and _thou_ co-occur so often.

 ```
 thou:art    occurs 585 times
 thou:the    occurs 531 times
 thou:to     occurs 525 times
 thou:me     occurs 518 times
 and:thou    occurs 518 times
 thou:not    occurs 472 times
 thou:a      occurs 468 times
 thou:thy    occurs 453 times
 thou:and    occurs 448 times
 thou:thou   occurs 427 times
 ```

+---

+The [code](https://github.com/JordyAaldering/Big-Data/tree/master/Assignment03) provided in this blog can be found on GitHub.